• Skip to primary navigation

 This post may contain affiliate links.

 An easy Peaches and Cream Trifle is just what your cookouts, summer parties, showers and family gatherings have been asking for!
-Layers of fresh, ripe peaches, buttery pound cake and fluffy whipped vanilla cream, this simple peach dessert celebrates the best of summer with your southern favorites!
+Layers of fresh, ripe peaches, toasted pound cake and fluffy whipped vanilla cream, this simple peach dessert celebrates the best of summer with your southern favorites!

-Why You’ll Love This Peach Trifle Recipe
+Why We Love This Fresh Peach Trifle Recipe

 • This Peaches and Cream Trifle makes the most of peach season with southern classics like homemade pound cake.